 10.3.
 The Hirer shall notify Recruiteasy immediately and without delay and in any event within one hour if the Agency Worker fails to attend work or has notified the Hirer that they are unable to attend work for any reason.

-Any of the Hirer, Recruiteasy or the Agency Worker may terminate an Assignment at any time without prior notice and without liability (except in the case of termination by the Hirer, who shall be liable for any Charges due under clause 6 above and in particular where less than 12 hours of notice have been provided by the Hirer to Recruiteasy, and Clause 8.
+Any of the Hirer, Recruiteasy or the Agency Worker may terminate an Assignment at any time without prior notice and without liability except, in the case of termination by the Hirer, the Hirer shall be liable for any Charges due under clause 6 above and in particular where less than 12 hours of notice have been provided by the Hirer to Recruiteasy, and Clause 8.
 In the event Recruiteasy withdraws an Agency Worker due to a breach of the terms agreed between the client and Recruiteasy, or terminates the Agreement for any reason, the Hirer remains liable for any charges due under Clause 6 and Clause 8.

 12.1.
 All information relating to an Agency Worker is confidential and subject to the Data Protection Laws and is provided solely for the purpose of providing work-finding services to the Hirer.
 Such information must not be used for any other purpose nor divulged to any third party and the Hirer undertakes to abide by the provisions of the Data Protection Laws in receiving and processing the data at all times.